micro-platform/poc-hystrix/README.md

 This runs a benchmark for 30 seconds, using 12 threads, and keeping 400 HTTP connections open.

-You can observe on hystrix dashboard the circuit state switch many time between "closed" and "open".
+You can observe on the hystrix dashboard the circuit state switch many times between "closed" and "open".